-Graham has authored ten books, including two New York Times bestsellers, You Can Make It Happen: A Nine-Step Plan for Success and Teens Can Make It Happen: Nine Steps to Success.
-Build Your Own Life Brand explores the concept of personal and professional branding.
-Move Without the Ball is a collection of principles that teaches students that sports are a part of life, not life itself.
-Who Are You?
-Building Your Life’s Foundation focuses on success through self-discovery.
-His latest release Diversity: Leaders not Labels includes his unique approach to eliminate barriers to success.
+Graham has authored eleven books, including two New York Times bestsellers, You Can Make It Happen: A Nine-Step Plan for Success and Teens Can Make It Happen: Nine Steps to Success.
+His latest release is Identity Leadership.

-Graham holds a bachelor's degree in Social Work from Hardin-Simmons University.
-He received a master's degree in Education from Ball State University and an honorary doctorate in Humanities from Coker College, where he is also a distinguished visiting professor.
+Graham holds a Bachelor’s degree in Social Work from Hardin-Simmons University, a Master’s degree in Education from Ball State University and an honorary doctorate in Humanities from Coker College.

 "I want to take this opportunity to thank you for presenting the "You Can Make It Happen" session at our Peoria Marketing Conference.
 The information you presented was well received by all in attendance.
 You supplied your audience with comments they can take back to their office and implement into their day-to-day lives.
 Your presentation was very motivational and right on target.
 Thank you for a dynamic presentation!"